saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 - Recent and active customers form the **smallest but highest-value** segments.

 ### 💡 Action Recommendations
-- Launch **reactivation campaigns** for dormant and at-risk customers with segmented incentives.
+- Launch **tiered win-back campaigns** (email, SMS, incentives) for dormant/lapsed customers.
-- Maintain strong engagement with **active and recent customers** to maximize retention.
-- Use **recency-based automation** (email, SMS, app triggers) to prevent early customer decay.
+- Build **automated recency-triggered journeys** to reduce decay in the 31–180 day segments.
+- Identify **dormant high-AOV outliers** and target them with premium offers to reactivate high-value potential.
+- Use CLTV decay curves to **prioritize retention resources** toward customers with higher predicted lifetime value.

 ---